What was the purpose of the Indian Relocation Act?

 All major ABO blood alleles are found in most populations worldwide, whereas the majority of Native Americans are nearly exclusively in the O group.
 O allele molecular characterization could aid in elucidating the possible causes of group O predominance in Native American populations.

-See also What is called sea shore?
+See also What is compute in simple words?

 Do Native Americans pay taxes?